OpenCageData/jopencage/README.md

 ## History

-Until July 2023 this library was maintained by [Michael Oberwasserlechner](https://github.com/moberwasserlechner).
-At his request due to lack of time to work on it the libary was then taken over by OpenCage GmbH.
+Until July 2023, this library was maintained by [Michael Oberwasserlechner](https://github.com/moberwasserlechner).
+At his request, due to a lack of time to work on it, the library was then taken over by OpenCage GmbH.
 Thanks, Michael!

 ## Who is OpenCage GmbH?